 7. What do you love about photographing weddings?

 This question may sound like small talk, but it’s an excellent way to get a better understanding of a photographer’s personality and how they’ll approach your wedding day, as well as how they’ll connect with you.
 After all, you want a photographer who’s (almost) as excited about your wedding as you are!
 If your wedding photographer is truly interested in you as people, your photos will reflect that.
 If your wedding photographer feels like they’re just punching the clock, your images will lack the emotion you will most definitely be feeling.
 Connecting with your wedding photographer will undoubtedly make your photos better!

 Taking time to think about questions for your wedding photographer will help you consider what you want out of your wedding photography, and gives you a chance to ask all these important questions and address any concerns you have about your wedding day.
 Before speaking with a photographer, be sure to write down a list of questions you have and any other details you want to know, to ensure that you’re prepared.

-Got questions for me?
-You can contact me here.
+I hope these 7 Best Questions to ask a Wedding Photographer has helped you!
+If you have more questions for me, You can contact me here.
 I’d love to talk all things wedding with you!

 Being a wedding photographer is incredibly fulfilling, and I am constantly inspired by my clients’ relationships not only with each other, but all the people they want to share their wedding experience with.
 Human beings are absolutely fascinating and documenting their uniqueness and their shared features fills my heart with deep joy and gratitude.
 Thank you so much for reading this.